Mhithrandir/go-cms/README.md

 - New parse a new request
 - GetPath return url path
 - GetMethod return method of the request
-- CheckPermission check if user has permission to open this url
+- CheckPermission check if user has permission to open this url (or invoke this api)
 - VerifyJwsToken check the validity of jws token
 - ParserBodyRequest retrieve a body request (usually a POST request)